-Before 1915, Churches of Christ and International Missions were not a priority, though a handful of missionaries and their families were already located overseas: William Bishop in Japan; J.M.
+Before 1915, only a handful a handful of missionaries and their families from Churches of Christ were located overseas: notably William Bishop in Japan; J.M.
 McCaleb in Japan; and John Sherriff in South Africa and Zimbabwe.
-Through the work of Don Carlos Janes and other missionary promoters, there were at least 56 missionaries and their families working outside of the United States of America by 1930.
-This number stayed steady, despite economic depression, doctrinal controversies within Churches of Christ, and even World War II.
+However, through the work of Don Carlos Janes and other missionary promoters, there were at least 56 missionaries and their families working outside of the United States of America by 1930.
+This number remained steady despite economic depression, doctrinal controversies within Churches of Christ, and even World War II.

-This collection showcases photographs of the missionaries, their families, the people with whom they lived and worked with, and the contexts in which they lived their daily lives.
-The collection also illustrates various methods and approaches missionaries from Churches of Christ employed as they sought to conduct their work in a variety of cultures and historical contexts.
+This collection showcases photographs of the missionaries, their families, the people with whom they lived and worked, and the contexts in which they lived their daily lives.
+The collection also illustrates methods and approaches missionaries employed as they conducted their work.